guoguo12/genealogy/README.md

 ## Project To-Do

+* Make a "ancestry view" that shows the direct ancestry of a single person.
 * Find some way to use the "graduation year" data field.
 Maybe color nodes by age/generation?
 * Long term: Find an official EECS organization (like HKN, UPE, etc.) to host this website.